NTriKhang/Blogging/README.md

 13/02/2025
 - Covering Inbox idempotency in Blog module, registing integration handler and decorator are a bit difference with Outbox.
 - Next: convert other basic CRUD usecase of blog module.

+14/02/2025
+- Glad that I done with the state pattern.
+Let see if it will be broken in future.
+- Next: redesign blog module.